vacp2p/rfc/waku/wdd.md

 - `sequence-number`: the update sequence number, as an integer.
 - `signature`: a 65-byte secp256k1 EV signature of the `sha256` hash of `root`, `link-root`, and `sequence-number` concatenated.

 The next `TXT` records on subdomains map hashes to one of three entry types.
-The subdomain name is the `sha256` hash of its text content abbreviated to 26 characters.
+The subdomain name is the `sha256` hash of its text content delimited to 26 characters.

 - `tree-branch:<h₁>,<h₂>,...` - A tree entry containing hashes of subtree entries.
 - `tree://<key>@<fqdn>` - A leaf pointing to a different list located at another DNS name.
 Note that this format matches URL encoding.
 This type of entry MUST only appear in the subtree pointed to by `link-root`.